Insurance Coverage & Costs

 I would simply say that I, too, would want to be in a HealthSync, Sagio,

 whatever.
-Because thats just another way, a good distribution arm.
+Because that’s just another way, a good distribution arm.

 I think the major insurers right now